Luo Lab | University of Chicago

 Graduate Student

-Isaac Magallanes is a 3rd year graduate student in the Committee on Evolutionary Biology (CEB).
-He received his both his bachelor’s science degree at California State University, Fullerton and his master’s degree at the University of Florida in the Geological Sciences.
+Isaac Magallanes is a graduate student in Evolutionary Biology.
+He received his bachelor’s science degree at California State University, Fullerton, and his master’s degree at the University of Florida in the Geological Sciences.
 Isaac is interested in studying the evolutionary patterns of mammalian tooth morphology.
-In particular, he is interested in studying potential shifts in the functional relationship between the tooth-crown and root structures across key morphological transitions, like the advent of the tribosphenic in therian mammals.
-For his research, Isaac uses geometric morphometrics and 3D visualization software to compare morphological variation and functional diversity between modern therian taxa and their non-therian predecessors.
+In particular, he focuses on potential shifts in the functional relationship between the tooth-crown and root structures across key evolutionary transitions, like the advent of the tribosphenic molars in therian mammals.
+Isaac uses geometric morphometrics and 3D visualization of CT scans of jaws and teeth to compare morphological variation and functional diversity between modern therian taxa and their non-therian predecessors.

 Peishu Li